GenesisFR/DS1TroubleshootingGuide/README.md

 Scenario 1:

 If you were using the new version of the reg patch (a batch script), DSMod will ask for disc 1 of LOA.
-Download and mount the mini image from [Make DSLOAMod work on the Steam version](#make-dsloamod-work-on-the-steam-version).
+Download and mount the mini image from [Make DSLOAMod work on the GOG/Steam version](#make-dsloamod-work-on-the-gogsteam-version).

 Scenario 2:

-If you were using an old version of the reg patch (an executable), the `DSMod.exe` QA version (02.12.1603) won't match Steam's `DungeonSiege.exe` QA version (03.07.0202), so you'll need to use a tool like [Resource Hacker](https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical:
+If you were using an old version of the reg patch (an executable), the `DSMod.exe` QA version (02.12.1603) won't match GOG/Steam's `DungeonSiege.exe` QA version (03.07.0202), so you'll need to use a tool like [Resource Hacker](https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical:

 1. Make a backup of `DSMod.exe` (just in case).
 2. Run two instances of Resource Hacker as administrator.